The order of convergence in the averaging principle for slow-fast systems of stochastic evolution equations in Hilbert spaces: Preliminary results

 \section{Preliminary results}

-In this section we prove a technical result, i.e. lemma \ref{lemma:crucial_lemma}, which is inspired by \cite[lemma 4.2]{Cerrai_normal_dev} and follows by the mixing properties of the fast motion studied in section \ref{sec:fast_motion}, in particular lemma \ref{lemma:mixing_3}.
-We remark that the equation for the slow component in \cite{Cerrai_normal_dev} has no stochastic perturbation and the equation for the fast component is uncoupled from the slow-component.
-Neverthless in lemma \ref{lemma:crucial_lemma} we can fix the slow-component $u$ so that to show it we can proceed in a similar way to the proof of \cite[lemma 4.2]{Cerrai_normal_dev}.
-This is satisfactory because we will use lemma \ref{lemma:crucial_lemma} in section \ref{sec:order} where we use a time discretization argument inspired by Khasminskii where the slow motion is frozen.
+In this section we prove a technical result, i.e. Lemma \ref{lemma:crucial_lemma}, which is inspired by \cite[Lemma 4.2]{Cerrai_normal_dev} and follows by the mixing properties of the fast motion studied in section \ref{sec:fast_motion}, in particular Lemma \ref{lemma:mixing_3}.
+In order to prove it we proceed with similar techniques to the ones of the proof of \cite[Lemma 4.2]{Cerrai_normal_dev}.
+However note that Lemma \ref{lemma:crucial_lemma} is a slightly stronger result than \cite[Lemma 4.2]{Cerrai_normal_dev}: indeed in Lemma \ref{lemma:crucial_lemma} the absolute value is inside the integral, while in \cite[Lemma 4.2]{Cerrai_normal_dev} it is outside.